libremfg/rhize-docs/content/how-to/bpmn/use-jsonata.md

 This expression returns the ID of all `equipmentActual` items that are associated with a specified job response `JR-4`.
 It outputs the IDs as an array of strings in a new custom object.

-This is a minimal example of how you can use JSONata to transform data into into new representations.
+This is a minimal example of how you can use JSONata to transform data into new representations.
 Such transformation is a common prerequisite step for post-processing and service interoperability.
 ```
 $.data.queryJobResponse[`id`="JR-4"].(